nygard/GnuSpeech/Applications/README.txt

 Monet
 -----

 The main interactive application that synthesizes speech and allows for experimentation with many speech parameters and settings.
 The actual synthesis occurs in the framework GnuSpeech.framework.
 The tube model that is used by GnuSpeech.framework is located in Tube.framework.
-Note that Monet currently requires a special "phone" string as input, not a raw English text string.
-See the PreMo application for more information.
+Monet now supports entry of text as punctuated English text instead of the original phoneme string produced by PreMo.

 PrEditor